Functions of bounded Musielak-Orlicz-type deformation and anisotropic Total Generalized Variation for image-denoising problems: The space of bounded deformations fields with generalized Orlicz growth

-\end{theorem} \begin{proof} First, let us observe that the claim of Lemma \ref{lem:bound} is automatically satisfied in the case of $\vphi$ given by \eqref{nostraphi} with no continuity required on $p$, but only under the assumption that $p^+_\Omega$ is finite.
+\end{theorem} \begin{proof} First, let us observe that the claim of Lemma \ref{lem:bound} is automatically satisfied in the case of $\vphi$ given by \eqref{nostraphi} with the only requirement of strong $\log$-H\"older continuity in $Y$ and the assumption $p^+_\Omega$ is finite.
 Indeed, on the one hand, in view of \eqref{phi*def} and Definition \ref{def:recession} (which is a limit in this specific case), it suffices to prove the inequality in the set $Y$ given by \eqref{set_superlin}, since in $\Omega \setminus Y$ the recession function is $+\infty$.
-On the other hand though, whenever $\psi \in C(\Omega)$ with $\vrho_{\vphi^*}(|\psi|) < +\infty$, then by \eqref{phi*def} we have that $\vphi^*(x, |\psi|) = 0$ for almost every $x \in Y$, implying that $|\psi| \le 1$ almost everywhere in $Y$.
-This means that $|\psi(x)| \le 1 = \vphi^\infty(x)$ in $Y$, which proves our claim. \\ As a second step, let us remark that choosing $\vphi$ as in \eqref{nostraphi}, a careful inspection of the proof of Proposition \ref{prop:exactFormulaAC} guarantees that the result is still true if we remove the assumptions therein and, again, we only require that $p^+_\Omega < +\infty$.
-In fact, by Remark \ref{rmk:prop_variable_exp}, we know that (A0) and (aDec) are satisfied and this implies that we can apply \cite[Theorem 3.7.15]{HaH}, meaning the required continuity on $\vphi$ can be bypassed exploiting the density of $C^\infty_c(\Omega)$ in $L^\vphi(\Omega)$.
+On the other hand though, whenever $\psi \in C(\Omega)$ with $\vrho_{\vphi^*}(|\psi|) < +\infty$, then by \eqref{phi*def} we have that $\vphi^*(x, |\psi|) = 0$ for almost every $x \in Y$, implying that $|\psi| \le 1=\vphi^\infty(x)$ in $Y$, in view of Lemma \ref{lem:smallOnY}, which proves our claim. \\ As a second step, let us remark that choosing $\vphi$ as in \eqref{nostraphi}, with $p(\cdot)$ continuous, , Proposition \ref{prop:exactFormulaAC} is valid.
+In fact, by assumption $\vphi$ is continuous, and by Remark \ref{rmk:prop_variable_exp}, we know that (A0) and (aDec) are satisfied.
 Hence, we can conclude that

 for any $u \in BD(\Omega)$, where $T^\vphi$ is defined as in \eqref{def_test}. \\ We are left to prove that Proposition \ref{prop:singularPart} holds true under these hypotheses and choosing $\vphi$ as in \eqref{nostraphi}, namely that